autoblocksai/autoblocks-examples/JavaScript/testing-sdk/README.md

 const testCases: TestCase[] = managedTestCases.map((testCase) => testCase.body);
 ```

-Once updated, run the testing command again
+Once updated, run the testing command again.

 ```bash
 npx autoblocks testing exec -m "my second run" -- npm run start
 ```

-You will now see test results with the test cases you just setup in the UI.
+You will now see test results for **flashcard-generator-managed** with the test cases you just setup in the UI.

 ## GitHub Actions setup